kashi618/Atlas-of-Thoughts/2. University/TU856 Year 2/Object Oriented Programming/Method Overloading - Java.md

   - Java
 aliases:
 ---
+## What is Method Overloading
-In java, methods in the same class can have the same name, provided that their [[Method Signature - Java|method signature]] is different.
+Method overloading allows you to have class methods and constructors of the same name, provided that their [[Method Signature - Java|method signature]] is different.
+This allows you to specify different method behaviors, based on the parameters you send in.

 ## Valid Method Overloading
 All of these methods can exist and work in the same class